benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 ## TODO

-- Add alternative scoring option (4 castles needed instead of 3, for a two-player game)
-- move heroes out of starting towns since they mess with the garrison.
-  Adjust starting town garrisons to 80 PEONs.
 - rename Azabes
   - maybe to Malaga or Jerez?
 - Make buildings consistent in starting towns
-- Don't run RevertDwellingOwner if the owner is a computer player - it confuses the AI.
 - Add storyline event: explain why dwellings revert owner to Red
 - Add storyline event: hint that the Ring of Greater Negation is needed to defeat Hafgan
 - Scatter tips around the map in signs and bottles
+- Add alternative scoring option (4 castles needed instead of 3, for a two-player game)

 ## Playtest notes